Real estate

 The legal regulations must be observed.

 The estate agent's commission is an important factor in the context of a successful house sale.
-By complying with the legal requirements, negotiating the commission, and choosing the right agent, you can optimise the sales process and achieve the best possible price for your property.
-We at Auctoa are happy to assist you in successfully presenting and selling your house.
+By respecting the legal framework, negotiating the commission, and choosing the right agent, you can optimise the sales process and achieve the best possible price for your property.
+We at Auctoa are happy to support you in presenting and selling your house successfully.
 Contact us today for a non-binding consultation at /contact and benefit from our expertise in property valuation and marketing.

 FAQ